Commitment to customers

-Most charities do not have customers so they will be asked more generally about their commitment to their stakeholders.
+Most charities and some public sector organisations do not have customers so they will be asked more generally about their commitment to their stakeholders.
 This will include their beneficiaries and their donors.
-Trust in charities is absolutely crucial to their existence and charities need to publish a clear commitment to their donors that their funds are being used appropriately.
-Charities have been set up to benefit people in need and a clear commitment to their beneficiaries is also essential.
+Trust in public sector and third sector organisations is absolutely crucial to their existence and these organisations need to publish a clear commitment to the public and/or their donors that their funds are being used appropriately.
+Charities in particular have been set up to benefit people in need and a clear commitment to their beneficiaries is also essential.

 Good Business Charter